 Some of the science the reports share has been conducted by the University of Surrey’s academics.
 Research by Professor Tim Jackson and Professor Angela Druckman is quoted extensively in the latest report from the IPCC working group looking at mitigation of climate change.

 “It’s no big secret that the way we live our lives drives our impact on the environment,” says Angela Druckman, Director of CES, talking about some of her research quoted in this IPCC report.

 Continued economic growth increases environmental damage, not least through carbon emissions into the atmosphere,” says Jackson, “but our economies have become dependent on growth to provide jobs and maintain social welfare.
-Our research calls for a focus on sustainable prosperity: we need to aim for more fun with less stuffProfessor Tim Jackson, Professor of Sustainable Development and Director of the Centre for the Understanding of Sustainable Prosperity (CUSP)
+Our research calls for a focus on sustainable prosperity: we need to aim for more fun with less stuffProfessor Tim Jackson, Director of the Centre for the Understanding of Sustainable Prosperity (CUSP)

 CUSP is an internationally leading research organisation core-funded by the UK’s Economic and Social Research Council and the Laudes Foundation.
 Drawing together expert partners from academic and non-academic institutions, its research asks: What can prosperity possibly mean in a world of environmental, social and economic limits?
 Working with people, policy and business to address this question, CUSP develops pragmatic steps towards a shared and lasting prosperity.

 This isn’t the first time CUSP’s work, and research from Surrey’s wider CES, have featured in the influential IPCC reports.

 “We were quoted quite extensively in the previous assessment report by Working Group III,” says Druckman.
 The IPCC is divided into three Working Groups and a Task Force, with the third group concentrating on mitigation of climate change while the others deal with the physical science basis and climate change impacts, adaptation.